nickforddk/OpenHCNC/README.md

 - _subtitle_: An extension of the page title.
 Particularly relevant for articles.
 - _status_: An optional one-word descriptor for articles.
 Useful for noting that a paper is ["Completed"](https://nickforddk.github.io/OpenHCNC/articles/rivista).
 - _cover_: Allows a cover image for the page title.
 Images must be saved in the assets/images directory.
 Contact Nick if there's a specific image you want to include!
 - _members_: Lists the project team members that are assigned to the relevant item (eg. an article).
-Individuals are identified by surname, separated by commas and included in square brackets (see below).
+Individuals are identified by surname (or a username), separated by commas and included in square brackets (see below).

 Only include those items that you need for the page.
 In most cases _title: "INSERT TITLE HERE"_ and _layout: default_ will be sufficient.